Curriculum Learning: A Survey: Applications of Curriculum Learning

-Zhou et al.~\cite{zhou2020uncertainty} propose an uncertainty-based curriculum batching approach for neural machine translation.
+\begin{sloppypar} Zhou et al.~\citeyearpar{zhou2020uncertainty} introduce an uncertainty-based curriculum batching approach for neural machine translation.
 They propose using uncertainty at the data level, for establishing the easy-to-hard ordering, and the model level, to decide the right moment to enhance the training set with more difficult samples.
-To measure the difficulty of examples, they start from the intuition that samples with higher cross-entropy and uncertainty are more difficult to translate.
+To measure the difficulty of the examples, they start from the intuition that samples with higher cross-entropy and uncertainty are more difficult to translate.
 Thus, the data uncertainty is measured according to its joint distribution, as it is estimated by a language model pre-trained on the training data.
-On the other hand, the model uncertainty is evaluated using the variance of the distribution over a Bayesian neural network.
+On the other hand, the model's uncertainty is evaluated using the variance of the distribution over a Bayesian neural network. \end{sloppypar}

-Guo et al.~\cite{guo2020fine} use curriculum learning for non-autoregressive machine translation.
-The main idea comes from the fact that non-autoregressive translation (NAT) is a more difficult task than the standard autoregressive translation (AT), although they share the same model configuration.
-This is why, the authors tackle this problem as a fine-tuning from AT to NAT, employing two kinds of curriculum: curriculum for the decoder input and curriculum for the attention mask.
-This method differs from standard curriculum approaches because the easy-to-hard strategy is applied to the training mechanisms.

-Liu et al.~\cite{liu2020task} propose another curriculum approach for training a NAT model starting from AT.
-They introduce semi-autoregressive translation (SAT) as intermediate tasks, that are tuned using a hyperparameter k, which defines a SAT task with different degrees of parallelism.
-The easy-to-hard curriculum schedule is built by gradually incrementing the value of k from 1 to the length of the target sentence (N).
-The authors claim that their method differs from the one of Guo et al.~\cite{guo2020fine} because they do not use hand-crafted training strategies, but intermediate tasks, showing strong empirical motivation.

-Wang et al.~\cite{wang2020learning} introduce a multi-domain curriculum approach for neural machine translation.
-While the standard curriculum procedure discards the least useful examples according to a single domain, their weighting scheme takes into consideration all domains when updating the weights.
-The intuition is that a training example that improves the model for all domains produces gradient updates leading the model towards a common direction in all domains.
-Since this is difficult to achieve by selecting a single example, they propose to work in a data batch on average, building a trade-off between regularization and domain adaptation.

-Liu et al.~\cite{liu-etal-2020-norm} propose a norm-based curriculum learning method for improving the efficiency of training a neural machine translation system.
-They use the norm of a word embedding to measure the difficulty of the sentence, the competence of the model and the weight of the sentence.
-The authors show that the norms of the word vectors can model both model-based and linguistically motivated difficulty features, with most of the frequent or rare words having vectors with small norms.
-Furthermore, the competence component allows the model to automatically adjust the curriculum during training.
-Then, to enhance learning even more, the difficulty of the sentences is transformed into weights and added to the objective function.